 *Note: A significant adult could be a parent, guardian, grandparent, aunt, uncle or you tell us!
 The goal here is to support the child and whoever is an important adult to them they can trust in their pre-teen and teen years.

 Kids experience so many changes in their bodies as they reach puberty.
 Often, these changes can have a big impact on how parents and children relate to each other.
 We’ll provide time for mindful movement together, education and questions to explore what is going on during these years of change and discovery.

-Would you like to schedule a private retreat for your school, church, or organization?
+Would you like to schedule a private workshop for your school, church, or organization?